Definición de block en inglés:

 - At the same time, some of his designs are on the block at an auction in Chicago.

 - The services of the celebrity painter commanded two winning bids of $25,000 to top a series of unique experiences offered on the auction block.

 put (or lay) one's head (or neck) on the block

-- informal Put one’s standing or reputation at risk by proceeding with a particular course of action: it’s not in your nature to put your head on the block[With reference to an executioner's block]Más ejemplos en oraciones
+- informal Put one’s standing or reputation at risk by proceeding with a particular course of action.[With reference to the executioner's block]Oraciones de ejemplo

 - Councillors often have to make difficult decisions, often putting their head on the block.